-Dow Falls 800 Points as Coronavirus Cases Surge and Lockdowns Loom
+Dow Falls Over 900 Points as Coronavirus Cases Surge and Lockdowns Loom

 U.S. stocks sold off for a third consecutive day on Wednesday, as surging coronavirus cases gave rise to new lockdowns in the U.S. and Europe.

 The broad-based sell off left investors with few places to hide in stocks.
 All 11 sectors of the S&P 500 fell by 2 percent or more.
-The best performing sector on Financials, a sector that is down 15.42 percent for the year and fell another 2.3 percent on Wednesday.
-The Communication Services sector, which includes many digital media companies and is up 17.81 percent fo the year, was the worst-performing sector, suffering a 3.56 percent decline.
+The best performing sector was Real Estate, which declined 2.41 percent.
+The worst performing sectors were Information Technology, which fell 4.33 percent and is up 40 percent this year, and Communication Services , which includes many digital media companies and is up 17.81 percent for the year and fell 4 percent Wednesday.

 German Chancellor Angela Merkel announced Wednesday a new partial lockdown that will begin Monday.
-France is expected to impose a four-week lockdown that will be the most stringent since those that virtually shut down the economy in the spring.
+France imposed a four-week lockdown that will be the most stringent since those that virtually shut down the economy in the spring.
 The U.K. also appears to be on the brink of imposing a national lockdown. llinois Gov. J.B.
 Pritzker banned indoor dining and drinking in Chicago and limited the number of people gathering in one place.

 .